An Iconic Summertime Event & Part of the Fabric of American Horse sport

 - A week-long AA Rated show

-- A mecca for horseman -- notable exhibitors include: General George Patton, Paul Mellon, Kathy Kusner, Rodney Jenkins, Katie Prudent, Joe Fargis.
+- A mecca for horsemen -- notable exhibitors include: General George Patton, Paul Mellon, Kathy Kusner, Rodney Jenkins, Katie Prudent, Joe Fargis.